sreeram2022/life/content/post/Kalamanam/index.md

 1 day of Brahma equals to 2 Kalpas ie 24,000,000 divine years.

+A daytime of Brahma consists of a duration of 1 Kalpa and night time is also of same duration.

+1 Kalpa equals 14 Manvantaras.

+1 Manvantara consists of 71 Mahayugas.

 So Brahma's 100 years lifespan is equal to 864,000,000,000 divine years or 311.04 trillion human years.

+## where are we ?

 Brahma is in his 51st year and first day.